BlueMountainsAnalytics/bma_ont_biosec_2022/docs/DATA.md

 ## Conda environment file

-A conda *environment.yml* file to build the course environment and install all tools into it can be found [here]().
+A conda *environment.yml* file to build the course environment and install all tools into it can be found inside the biosec_course.tar.gz file that can be found [here](https://drive.google.com/drive/folders/1qvpQ2fwCogx39klaP22JcVYVEwXxf50g?usp=share_link).

+Untar the file in your home directory using

+    course_user> tar -xzvf biosec_course.tar.gz

+The environment files can be foudn in biosec_course/misc/install_files.

-To create the environment use
+Create the course environment with the following commands:

     course_user> conda env create -f environment.yaml

-After the installation is finished activate the environment using
+    course_user> conda env create -f environment.busco.yaml

-    course_user> conda activate biosec_course
+    course_user> conda env create -f environment.artic.yaml
+    course_user> install.sh
+    course_user> basta.sh

 ## Course data

 All course data will be provided with the VirtualBox image.
-However, a zipped version of the course data and directory structure can be found [here]().
+However, a zipped version of the course data and directory structure can be found [here](https://drive.google.com/drive/folders/1qvpQ2fwCogx39klaP22JcVYVEwXxf50g?usp=share_link) inside the *nbiosec_course.tar.gz* file.

-Download and extract the data into your home directory.

 ## Dependencies